Delivery Home Delivery

 • Only engage workers from reputable employment agencies and always obtain evidence verifying their right to work in the United Kingdom before accepting a worker.

-• Encourage openness and support anyone who raises genuine concern in good faith relating to slavery or human trafficking.
+• Encourage openness and support to anyone who raises genuine concern in good faith relating to slavery or human trafficking.
 We are committed to ensuring that no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.

 • Annual SEDEX Audits (SMETA) with results being published on the SEDEX system to all suppliers and customers.